blendsdk/blend-class-system/README.md

 ##Function overriding
 Sometimes you need to implement custom functionality on a existing class function.
 This is very easy in BlendJS.
-You just override the function, by create a function with the same name, and if you happen to need to call the parent function you use the ```callParent``` utility.
+You just override the function, by creating a function with the same name, and if you happen to need to call the parent function, you use the ```callParent``` utility.
 In the example below we will make ```getFullname``` to return everything in uppercase:

 ````JavaScript